dykderrick/Information_Processing_Coursework/README.md

 # Frequent-Pattern-Mining
-BUPT Information Processing Coursework 1 - Using Apriori and FP Growth Algorithm to Find Frequent Patterns in Groceries
+Information Processing Coursework 1 - Using Apriori and FP Growth Algorithm to Find Frequent Patterns in Groceries
 ## Dataset
 [`Groceries.csv`](dataset/Groceries.csv) contains 9835 monthly transactions in a real grocery with 169 kinds of items.
 ## Usage